TayThorian/MasterBookVault/README.md

 - TSR9524 - Volo's Guide to the Dalelands
 - TSR9535 - Volo's Guide to All Things Magical
 - TSR2023 - Greyhawk Adventures
+##
+- TSR9432 - ALQ3 - A Dozen And One Adventures